A Template Built Around Your Actual GLP-1 Week

 What 30, 60, and 90 Days of Tracking Reveals

 In the first 30 days, the log mostly shows you your baseline side effect pattern.
 By 60 days you will see whether the pattern is stable, resolving, or intensifying at each step up.
-By 90 days you have enough data to answer the real questions: is the drug still working for appetite at this dose, is site rotation reducing reactions, and are there days of the week that consistently go worse than others.
+By 90 days you have enough data to answer the questions that matter: whether the drug is still reducing appetite at this dose, whether site rotation is cutting down reactions, and whether certain days of the week consistently go worse than others.
 None of that is visible from memory alone.

 Medical disclaimer: This post is for informational purposes only and does not constitute medical advice.
 Talk to your prescriber about any dose changes or persistent side effects.